Sam-AEC/Sam-AEC/README.md

 ---

 ## About

-Product engineer in the Netherlands working on industrialised housing and prefab systems.

 I build automation that turns Revit from a drawing application into a production system where joins behave, views stay consistent, and configurations follow rules instead of tribal knowledge.